adamglasser/fingerprint-odi-poc/README.md

 This approach provides:
 - Faster loading times across most pages (no waiting for full identification)
 - Complete control over when to perform full identification
+- Better UX by showing transparent latency metrics throughout the process

 ## Component Structure

 ### FingerprintProvider

-The core of the implementation is the `FingerprintProvider` (in `app/components/FingerprintProvider.jsx`), which:
+The core of the implementation is the [`FingerprintProvider`](app/components/FingerprintProvider.jsx) (in `app/components/FingerprintProvider.jsx`), which:

 - Initializes the Fingerprint static agent
 - Manages browser data collection